microsoft/Azure-Kinect-Sensor-SDK/docs/usage.md

 * Detach and reattach Azure Kinect devices if attached during this process.

 Once complete, the Azure Kinect camera is available without being root.

+## API Documentation

+See https://microsoft.github.io/Azure-Kinect-Sensor-SDK/ for the most recent API documentation, including documentation for the current development branch.